 - Gasoline leaks are fairly easy to identify because of the smell.
 Gas leaks can be serious, so again, contact us so we can best direct you on how to proceed.

-Save More Automotive has been diagnosing and repairing automotive leaks in Spokane since 1990.
-Our technicians are ASE Master Certified, and all of our work comes with a 3-year/36,000-mile parts warranty on most repairs.
+Save More Automotive has been diagnosing and repairing automotive leaks in Spokane for 29 years.
+Our technicians are ASE Certified (including a Master Level Certified Tech), and our work comes with a 3-year/36,000-mile parts and labor warranty on most repairs.

 Don’t take chances with your vehicle.